speckleworks/SpeckleUnity/README.md

 In this repository you will find the source code, assets and project settings of the SpeckleUnity package for Unity app development (Unity 2019.3 or newer recommended).

-Developed for Unity 2019.3.xx for Windows (not yet tested for mobile or other platforms)
+Developed in Unity 2019.3.x for Windows (not yet tested for mobile or other platforms)

 ## NOTICE